ddiproietto/nontetris/README.md

 imgs/ contains the textures in png format

-src/ contains the sources of the demo
+src/ contains the sources of the project

 srclib/ contains some libraries that have been embedded (Box2D and lodepng)